 If everything goes through smoothly, the interviewing office can make a decision as soon as the same day of the interview, or shortly after.
 If more evidence is needed, they will make a request through the U.S. consulate.
 When the K-1 visa is approved, the sponsored fiancé has 4 months from the initial approval of Form I-129 to travel to the U.S.

 You or your fiancé may have many questions about the application or interview process, which is why one must consider speaking with a lawyer.
 At J. Sparks Law, LLC, our Austin marriage visa attorney is prepared to answer any of your questions and guide you with your application.

 If you need help petitioning for a visa for your fiancé(e), you should visit our law office to speak with one of our experienced lawyers about the immigration process.
 We are passionate about helping our clients achieve their American Dream, and we are prepared to use our extensive resources and knowledge of the law to protect your interests each step of the way.

-Call (512) 900-4774 to request your free case consultation with one of our Austin family visa attorney at J. Sparks Law, PLLC.
+Call (512) 952-2176 to request your case consultation with an Austin, Texas immigration attorney at J. Sparks Law, PLLC.
 Spanish services offered.

 Child Sexual Abuse Victim Appeals for Asylum in Court Victim of Child Sexual Abuse Granted Asylum

 College Student Was Arrested for Possession Client Released and Case Dismissed